Fans of Taiwanese bubble milk tea would be familiar with the brand Chun Shui Tang 春水堂 in Taichung, Taiwan, that started

 Ie, the OG of bubble tea / boba tea.
 The supposed originator of all Taiwanese bubble milk tea.

-Chun Shui Tang 春水堂 is the parent company to the brand TP-Tea 茶湯會 which started in 2005, and TP Tea currently has over 300 outlets across the world at the moment.
+Chun Shui Tang 春水堂 is the parent company to the brand TP-Tea 茶湯會 which started in 2005, and TP Tea currently has over 300 outlets across the world.

 Its first outlet has opened at Changi Airport Terminal 2 Departure Hall, right next to Krispy Kreme and Llao Llao, and has become Singapore’s FIRST 24 hours Taiwanese Bubble Tea Shop.

 Great for those who craves for bubble tea in the middle night while binge watching on Taiwanese drama series, I mean if you don’t plan to sleep at all with all the caffeine.